 - Select the IP tab and type in the IP address of your printer.

 - Click Add.
 Once you’ve done this, your printer should show as online even when you’re connected to your VPN.

 Not every VPN has a router app, but it never hurts to check your provider’s website or contact them to find out.
-Since router apps have other benefits, like increased ease of use and the ability to use your VPN on devices that don’t have a dedicated app, you may want to consider upgrading to a different provider if yours only has computer and mobile apps.
+Moreover, router apps have other benefits, like:

 By default, when you’re connected to the internet via your VPN, all your traffic is routed through a VPN tunnel.
-While this is great for security, sending every shred of data to the remote server is what stops you from sending tasks to your local, wireless printer.
-However, some VPNs have a special feature which allows you to send the data of your choice over your usual, local connection without disconnecting from your VPN.
-This feature is called split tunnelling.
+It’s great for security, but sending every shred of data to the remote server is what stops you from sending tasks to your local, wireless printer.

 Of course, it’s important to note that restricting certain apps from connecting to your VPN means any data you send from them could be seen by your ISP or anyone else snooping on your connection.